Esri/i3s-spec/README.md

 -   Validator rule files for each profile

 The structure of this specification is as follows:
-- Format: Full logical format specification
-- Package: Full physical format specification for packaged i3s caches (*.i3p)
+- Format: Full logical format specification, including  physical format specification for packaged i3s caches (*.i3p)
 - Profiles: Subsets the full format specification for different data structures such as MeshPyramids, Analytics and Features (Meshes, Points, Lines, Polygons)
 - Service: Contains the REST API specification for the Scene Service.